upa/vxlan/README.md

 ID : https://tools.ietf.org/html/draft-mahalingam-dutt-dcops-vxlan-00

 vxlan includes "vxland" and "vxlanctl" commands.  vxland, is vxlan daemon, forwards packet to VXLAN Overlay Network. vxlanctl is command for controlling vxlan.
-You can create/destroy vxlan tunnel interface using vxlanctl.
+You can create/destroy vxlan tunnel interface, and set multicast Address and multicast communication interface through vxlanctl.
 And configure access list about ARP/ND/MAC.
 It can work on Linux Only.

 Install
 -------